The

 To the left: the Szabadság

-híd in the back.
-To the right: the Rudas Spa, with its turkish
+híd in the back, to the right: the Rudas Spa, with its turkish

 bath built during the ottoman occupation in the 16th century.
+The new stop is located almost under the bridge.

 These cliffs look very